 Wayne Shirley’s edition of The Gershwins’ Porgy and Bess will enjoy a full-length performance by the University of Michigan School of Music, Theatre & Dance, and the University Musical Society, on Saturday, February 17, 2018.
-With a book by DuBose and Dorothy Heyward, additional lyrics by Ira Gershwin, and with music by George Gershwin, Porgy and Bess has long been considered on of the great American operas.
+With a book by DuBose and Dorothy Heyward, additional lyrics by Ira Gershwin, and with music by George Gershwin, Porgy and Bess has long been considered one of the great American operas.
 (See the UMS website for information on attending this event.)

 As a response to this performance, we will be holding a multi-day academic symposium on the opera that not only will provide an historical and contextual overview of the work and its place in the Gershwins’ oeuvre, but that will also address the issues of cultural appropriation and representation that surround it.
 The events in the symposium are free and open to the public—and are detailed below.
-Attendees of the Friday, February 16, events (excluding Kaleidoscope) should register to attend.
-The lunch and keynote event will be available by invitation to those who have expressed interest.

 Please email any questions to Jessica Getman at email@example.com.

-The Gershwins’ Porgy and Bess: A Symposium
+The Gershwins’ Porgy and Bess:

 Friday, February 16th, 9AM–5PM